Explanation

 Bot farms take massive advantage of this, because nothing distinguishes them from a real user in the system's eyes.

 A true social network — in the literal sense — doesn't suffer from this problem.
 In real life, your network is made up of people you know, who in turn know other people, and so on.
 Little by little, you build an extended circle — but a human one.
-There are no bot farms in your social circle, nor in your friends', nor in theirs.
+There are no bot farms among your encounters, nor among theirs.

 That's exactly the principle here.
 Access doesn't come through an open registration, but by invitation.
 Each new member is introduced by someone who knows them.

-Every friend added is a new bond of trust.
+Every confirmed encounter is a new bond of trust.
 That bond spreads naturally, and with it, the assurance that what you see was created by a real person.

 Your turn